camille-walters/TeamCanadaScenarioSprint/README.md

 ## Prerequisites

 * Unity 2021.3 (LTS) or higher
-* Python 3.10, installed with all the pacakges listed in `Scripts/requirements.txt`
+* Python 3.10, installed with all the pacakges listed in `Scripts/requirements.txt`.
+This can be done using `pip install -r requirements.txt`.

 ## Quick Start